Qiang-CU/Qiang-CU.github.io/_pages/index.md

 ## Honors & Awards
 - National Scholarship of HIT, 2019
 - Second Class Innovation Scholarship from the Ministry of Industry and Information Technology of China, 2019.
+- Outstanding graduates of Harbin Institute of Technology, 2020.

 ## :bulb: Research Interests